 Mangoes and polyphenols

-The potential health impact of polyphenols has proven a controversial topic; they are considered to have an antioxidant effect, but studies have shown that our guts break the majority of them down before they get a chance to have an effect on our body.
+The potential health impact of polyphenols has proven a controversial topic; they are considered to have an antioxidant effect, but studies have shown that our guts break the majority of them down before they get a chance to

 That said, sometimes, the whole is greater than the sum of its parts.
 With this in mind, a group of researchers from the University of California, Davis set out to see whether they could measure specific health benefits of consuming mango.